autonity/docs.autonity.org/oracle/install-oracle/index.md

    Note that the data source plugins are included as part of the Docker image at the directory path `/usr/local/bin/plugins`.

    ::: {.callout-note title="Note" collapse="false"}
-   For more information on using and pulling Docker images from GHCR, see GitHub docs [Working with the container registry <i class='fas fa-external-link-alt'></i>](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
+   For more information on using and pulling Docker images from GHCR, see GitHub docs [Working with the container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
    :::

 <!-- TODO: UPDATE to autonity-oracle:latest

-3. Verify the authenticity of the Autonity Oracle Server Docker images against the official [image digests <i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/pkgs/container/autonity-oracle/versions):
+3. Verify the authenticity of the Autonity Oracle Server Docker images against the official [image digests](https://github.com/autonity/autonity-oracle/pkgs/container/autonity-oracle/versions):

     ```bash
     docker images --digests ghcr.io/autonity/autonity-oracle